Cloud Vulnerability DB

 A community-led vulnerabilities database

 The vulnerability has been patched in version 3.2 by replacing Arrays.equals with MessageDigest.isEqual, which ensures constant-time comparison.
-Users should upgrade to version 3.2 or later to mitigate this issue.
-While the attack requires high precision and repeated attempts, limiting the risk, the only reliable mitigation is to upgrade to a patched release (GitHub Advisory).
+Users are strongly advised to upgrade to version 3.2 or later as this is the only reliable mitigation (GitHub Advisory, GitHub Commit).

 Source: This report was generated using AI